-UNFPA supported the development of a Masters in Sexual Health in the University of Colombo thereby establishing the capacity of the country to train non-health professionals in SRH at the master level (document review139 and KIIs with CO and the University of Colombo).
+UNFPA supported the development of a Masters in Sexual Health in the University of Colombo thereby establishing the capacity of the country to train non-health professionals in SRH at the master level.
+The design of the course is approved by the University and is awaiting full approval to begin offering it to students (document review139 and KIIs with CO and the University of Colombo).